 David Thompson Cares

 The purpose of our code of conduct is to establish and maintain safe, caring, and orderly environments for purposeful learning and student success.
 Our code is built around the ideals of Connection, Accountability, Respect, Encouragement, and Safety, which represent (reflect) the values of our school community.
+Racism will not be tolerated in our school.

 Relationship to BC Human Rights Code